PennyLaneAI/pennylane-lightning/README.rst

 Installation
 ============

-PennyLane-Lightning requires Python version 3.9 and above.
+Lightning requires Python version 3.9 and above.
 It can be installed using ``pip``:

 .. code-block:: console

     $ pip install pennylane-lightning

-To build PennyLane-Lightning from source you can run
+To build Lightning from source you can run

 .. code-block:: console